 Since it sits so close to the Equator, sunset is at 6:30 PM year-round with 12 hours of daylight.
 While the very act of traveling to Colombia might be considered a huge adventure, there are also plenty of awesome adventure activities to be had throughout the country.
 You can trek into the Lost City Ruins, visit one of the many national parks, or visit the adventure sports capital of San Gil.

 Read More: My Top Things to Do in Medellin, Colombia

 Alright, we’re getting a little further away, but sometimes the worst part about winter isn’t just the cold but the lack of sunlight and short days.
 Don’t you hate when you get off work and it’s already dark?

 None of the destinations so far have long days in winter, so for that, you’ll have to head south of the Equator where it is summer.
 Santiago, Chile is a great place, near the spine of the Andes with views of the mountains.
 Here you can drink the famous Chilean wines and wait for the sunset at 8:30 or 9 pm.

 For adventure activities you can head high into the Andes, or head to the coast and explore beach towns like Viña del Mar or Valparaiso, but be sure not to leave Santiago without doing a tour of a famous vineyard like Concha y Toro.

 Read More: Things to Do in Santiago Chile

 So there you have it!
 7 Awesome and Adventurous Winter Vacation Ideas that I love for many different reasons, which I hope will inspire your next trip when you’ve got the winter blues.

 Do you have a place you love to travel during the winter?
 Sound off in the comments below.

-Did you enjoy this post?
+Did you enjoy this post about winter vacation ideas?
 Take a second to share it on Facebook, Pinterest, or Twitter.
 Thanks!